bernhardHartleb/MicroZedKernel/03-kernel-modules.md

 ##3.
-How to compile and run a hello world kernel module in the MicroZedBoard
+How to compile and run a hello world kernel module on the Zybo board

 ###Prerequisites

 - Linux PC or Virtual Machine with armhf toolchain installed
-- 00-sd-card-setup: (Optional) Linux working on the microZed
+- 00-sd-card-setup: (Optional) Linux booting from SD card
 - 01-xilinx-kernel-sources: Linux kernel sources from Xilinx

 ###Setup the environment for cross compiling